It's summer! It's an orchestra festival!

 https://www.kawasaki-sym-hall.jp/festa/calendar/detail.php?id=2277

-The third is a Masaaki Suzuki recital, with the hope that listeners will be able to immerse themselves in the majestic sound of the pipe organ without the presence of an orchestra.
+The third is a Masaaki Suzuki recital, with the hope that people will be able to immerse themselves in the majestic sound of the pipe organ without an orchestra.

-This is a concert of all of Bach's works, including "Toccata and Fugue in D Minor," which anyone will recognize if they hum along to the song "Chararara...."
+The concert will feature all of Bach's works, including "Toccata and Fugue in D minor," which anyone will recognize if they hum along to the song "Charara~."

 Masaaki Suzuki Pipe Organ Recital